-Students enrolled in online-blended courses taught by instructors completing at least one CSU QA professional development course are sent a Student Feedack Survey as one method to learn the impact on Quality Assurance Professional Development toward greater teaching-learning success.
-The survey derives from the 24 Core Elements of the CSU Quality Learning and Teaching Rubric and is inclusive of the 23 Essential Elements of the Quality Matters Rubric.
+Students enrolled in online-blended courses taught by instructors who have completed at least one CSU OCS professional development course are sent this Student Feedback Survey as one method to learn the impact of OCS Professional Development on greater teaching and learning success.
+The survey is derived from the 24 Core Elements of the CSU Quality Learning and Teaching Rubric and is inclusive of the 23 Essential Elements of the Quality Matters Rubric.

 As part of CSU Online Course Services' efforts to support effective teaching and learning in online courses, we ask faculty to complete the Faculty Perception Survey.
 This is a significant element in our Student Quality Assurance Impact Research (SQuAIR) effort, where we analyze institutional data from online courses (e.g., course completion rates), student feedback regarding these courses, and faculty perception of related professional development or course certification experiences.

 COVID Faculty Perception Survey Results (Summer 2020 - Current)